imagineeeinc/bento/README.md

 ## API

 There is an API to access the app from without the UI.
-There is 2 versions on the API.
+There is 2 versions of the API.

 - `V1` (`/api/v1`): First version with simple get sync and put sync, sending all the changes.
   - `/api/v1/sync`